Frank Lloyd Wright’s Taliesin West

 Trail behind South Falls

-The newly opened North Canyon day use area is part of a planned North Gateway that will include a visitor center and a new 50 unit campground, both scheduled to open in 2025.
+The newly opened North Canyon day use area is part of a planned North Gateway that will include a visitor center and a new 50 unit campground.
+Construction of the campground and the finish of the partially completed visitor center were put on hold in November 2025 until additional funding is secured.

 Lower South Falls